berkeley-scf/python-bootcamp-2017/python.md

 `len(), type(), print()`).
 Here are a few more that we you will find useful.

+*zip* and *enumerate* create objects that you can iterate through, but you can't view the elements directly except by looping over them.
+They're useful either to convert to lists or to loop through element by element.

 ``` {.sourceCode .python}
 x = zip([1, 2], ["a", "b"])
 list(x)